indeedeng/iwf/README.md

 2) Because of above, there could be zero, or more than one state completing with data as workflow results.
 3) To get multiple state results from a workflow execution, use the special API `getComplexWorkflowResult` of client API.

+## ContinueAsNew
+There is on ContinueAsNew API exposed to user workflow!
+ContinueAsNew of Cadence/Temporal is a purely leaked technical details.
+It's due to the replay model conflicting with the underlying storage limit/performance.
+As iWF is built on Cadence/Temporal, it will be implemented in a way that is transparent to user workflows.

+Internally the interpreter workflow can continueAsNew without letting iWF user workflow to know.
+This is called "auto continueAsNew"

+Note: the initial version of "auto continueAsNew" is implemented with a limit(because it's easier to build).
+After exceeding the history threshold(defined by numOfStateExecutionCompleted) auto continueAsNew will only be trigger if there is a point that there is no pending states(started by not complete).
+This means autoContinueAsNew doesn't need to carry over the pending states.
+Only the internal states like DataObjects, interStateChannels, searchAttributes are carried over.

 ## Non-workflow code
 Check [Client APIs](#client-apis) for all the APIs that are equivalent to Cadence/Temporal client APIs.